Back to top

 About This Project

-Valley Water provides flood protection to homes, businesses, schools and highways.
-As part of our commitment, Valley Water will design and construct a seismic retrofit and rehabilitation of the existing Palo Alto Flood Basin (PAFB) Tide Gate structure to extend its service life.
-Phase 2 of this project includes working with the United States Army Corps of Engineers to establish a long-term replacement tide gate structure, under the South San Francisco Bay Shoreline Phase II Project.
-That structure will be located where the PAFB connects to the San Francisco Bay, half a mile northeast of the Byxbee Park parking lot on the Adobe Creek Loop Trail.
+Valley Water provides flood protection to homes, businesses, schools and highways in Santa Clara County.
+As part of our commitment, Valley Water will design and construct a seismic retrofit and rehabilitation of the existing Palo Alto Flood Basin (PAFB) Tide Gate Structure to extend the service life of the current structure up to an estimated 20 year timeframe.
+A long-term tide-gate replacement structure will be developed with the United States Army Corps of Engineers (USACE) under the South San Francisco Bay Shoreline Phase II Project.
+The existing structure is located where the PAFB connects to the San Francisco Bay, one half mile northeast of the Byxbee Park parking lot on the Adobe Creek Loop Trail.
+The tide gate protects against coastal flooding and controls the downstream water levels for Matadero, Adobe and Barron creeks, which all drain to the PAFB.
+This project will continue to provide significant flood protection benefits to nearby homes, businesses and schools and a portion of U.S. Highway 101.
+Additionally, the project will continue to protect existing wildlife and habitat.

 Project Factsheet